abe2602/state_builder/README.md

 # Response State Builder

 ## Why?
-If you're using the Flutter Bloc library, you may note that there's some coupling between your view and the library code.
+If you're using the Flutter Bloc library, you may notice that there's some coupling between your view and the library code.
 BlocBuilder, BlocListener, etc may cause a lot of trouble to you if the library gets deprecated.
 Thinking in this problem, I've created the ResponseStateBuilder and ActionHandler.